Southwestern United States: Pre-European contact

-Human history in the Southwest begins with the arrival of the Clovis culture, a Paleo-Indian hunter-gatherer culture which arrived sometime around 9000 BC.
-This culture remained in the area for several millennia.
-At some point they were replaced by three great Pre-Columbian Indian cultures: the Ancestral Pueblo people, the Hohokam, and the Mogollon, all of which existed among other surrounding cultures including the Patayan.
+Human history in the Southwest begins between 19,000 and 21,000 years BCE (21,000 to 23,000 years before present), with a group of likely hunter-gatherers whose presence is recorded in the White Sands footprints.
+No material culture from this group is known.
+Material culture remains in the Southwest appear with the arrival of the Clovis culture, a Paleo-Indian hunter-gatherer culture which arrived sometime around 9000 BCE.
+Clovis culture gave way to the Folsom tradition in New Mexico.
+The Clovis and Folsom technological cultures eventually were replaced by a diversification of cultural traditions leading to the rise of the three primary Pre-Columbian Indian cultures of the Southwest: the Ancestral Pueblo people, the Hohokam, and the Mogollon, all of which existed among other surrounding cultures including the Patayan and Sinagua.
 Maize was first cultivated in the region sometime during the early first millennium BC, but it took several hundred years for the native cultures to become dependent on it as a food source.
 As their dependence on maize grew, Pre-Columbian Indians began developing irrigation systems around 600 CE.